Search results for:

 /scripts/restorepkg --ip=y cpmove-user1

-Unlike in WHM, only the filename can be used to restore the cpmove archive, and not the username.
+Unlike in WHM, only the filename can restore the cpmove archive and not the username.
 Once again, the filename of the cpmove archive must be in one of the following formats.

 You may use arguments like '–ip' with input to restore the cpmove archive with the next available IP address in the pool, the shared IP address, or a known IP address on the server.
 The '–disable' argument may also be useful when restoring an account.
 Find more on the restorepkg script here.